PavanRangani/docs/docs/prd/family/browse-single-families.md

 ### Deceased tab
-- Shows only deceased Individual of the family or Archived family member contact.
+- Shows only deceased Individual or Deceased Household of the family or Archived family member contact.
 - Shows proper message when tab has no records.
+- `Household` section
+  - This section appears only when it has records.
+  - Columns are same as [Current tab](#households).
+    - It has one column `Deceased On` after `Generation`
+  - On hover of Household deceased Individuals, shows vertmore action.
+  - Vertmore action are: `Undo Deceased` or `Delete`
+- `Individual` section
-- Columns
+  - Columns are
     - Name
     - Entity ID
     - Generation
     - Deceased Date
+      - It shows date when Individual is mark as deceased.
+  - On hover of deceased Individuals, shows hover effect and vertmore action to the right side.
+    - Vertmore action of Individual: `Undo Deceased` & `Delete`
   - Shows proper message when it has no records.
-- On hover, shows hover effect and vertmore action to the right side.
-  - Vertmore action of Individual: `Undo Deceased` & `Delete`
+- `Additioanl Family Member` section
+  - This section appears only when it has records.
+  - Columns are same as [current](#additional-family-member).
   - Vertmore action of family member contact: `Restore`, `Replace & Delete`, `Delete`
     - `Replace & Delete` & `Delete` action behavior is same as normal contact.
-- Sorting order will be same as [current tab](#individuals).
+- Sorting orders of each section will be same as [current tab](#individuals).

 ### Terminated tab
-- Shows all terminated entities of the family.
+- Shows all terminated entities or Joint Household terminated entities of the family.
 - Shows proper message when tab has no records.
+- Shows `Household` section at top.
+It shows Joint termianted household entities.
+  - Columns are same as [current tab](#households).
+  - It has one column `Termination Date` after `Generation`.
+  - This section appears only when it has records.
+  - On hover, shows hover effects and vertmore action menu at right side.
+Vertmore action are: `Undo Terminate` & `Delete`.
 - Entities are shown in grouped by entity type in order- Joint, Partnerships, Foundations, Estates & Trusts
 - If any entity type has no records available, whole section won't be shown.
-- Columns for Joint
+- Columns for all entities
   - Name
   - Entity ID
   - Generation
-  - Terminated Date
-- Columns for other entities
+    - Applicable only for Joint entity
-  - Name
-  - Entity ID
   - Termination Date
   - Terminated Notes
     - Applicable only when Trust section.